d3v-t00Lz/python-template/README.md

 This project is meant to be forked into new Python3 projects using the `tools/fork.py` script.
 See `tools/fork.py --help` for the many command line options available.
-See [the usage document](doc/usage.md) to understand the workflow of creating a new project and using the template and tooling.
+See [the usage document](/doc/usage.md) to understand the workflow of creating a new project and using the template and tooling.

 # Features
-- Comprehensive packaging options for all major desktop platforms, easily deploy your cross-platform Python code to nearly any computer in the world
+- Comprehensive packaging options for all major desktop and server platforms, easily deploy your cross-platform Python code to nearly any computer in the world
 - 100% unit test coverage out of the box
 - Clean separation of business logic from presentation
 - Well organized and extensible structure